 Pandemic Protocols at Purcell Mountain Lodge

 We stayed in a cosy room in the main lodge, as we’d done the previous summer.
 However, in keeping with provincial health guidelines, Purcell made several important changes to ensure guest safety during the pandemic summer of 2020.
-Subject to conditions, these changes will likely remain in effect for summer 2021.
+These remain in place for summer 2021.

 The Lodge has limited its capacity to 50% of normal, so rooms could be properly sanitized and empty between guest visits.
 Reduced capacity also helps to ensure physical distancing during meal service.
 There are sanitizer stations everywhere, and masks are required when walking around the lodge.
 In the pre-trip checklist, we had to sign off on our good health status.